Android Companion Input

 Windows versions of the software are also available from this website.

-The Companion Input (Android) program and documentation are property of NetMR Scotland Limited and should not be copied without permission from the Authors.
+The Companion Input for Android program and documentation are property of NetMR Scotland Limited.
+The documentation should not be copied without permission from the Authors.

 For improvements in these versions, see the Companion on-line manual, release details section:

 This program is licence free when used with Input files generated from any licensed QPSMR Companion file.

 Please note that the Android version is a new product and you should test a project thoroughly before rolling out to interviewers.

 Companion Input (Android) instructions